ZhianMai/Design-Pattern-in-Java/README.md

         .build();
 ```

+Step 1.1.3 and 1.1.4 can combine to make a builder that each category has some mandatory fields to fill in.

 #### 1.1.5 Recursive Generic Builder for Inheritance :link:[link](src/johnston/design_pattern/creation/builder/RecursiveGenericEmployeeBuilder.java)

 In general builder class is very big, and it would be great if it supports inheritance.
 The problem is the super class